Getting to Know Your Medications

-More than half of American Medicare beneficiaries take 5 or more prescription drugs on a regular basis.
-One in 4 take between 10 and 19 pills each day.
+More than half of adults 65 and older take four or more prescriptions on a regular basis.
 It’s no wonder that harmful drug interactions are a major worry for many seniors.
-Managing so many medications can take a toll on both your health and your wallet.

-- When your doctor prescribes a new medicine, the first thing to ask is which condition it treats.
+- When your doctor gives you a new prescription, the first thing to ask is which condition it treats.

 - Keep track of your medications with a personal medication record.
 Include prescription drugs, over-the-counter drugs, vitamins and dietary supplements.